Natyctoc/ArtGallery/README.md

 # ArtGallery
-This is my first web project about an universal art´s gallery
+This is my first web project about an universal art's gallery